 But I am not sure by how much he advanced that cause and that is why I have never been persuaded that his judgement was worth trusting.

-Again, do say more Richard.
-Otherwise it could appear to the casual eye almost as if you know the square root of fuck-all about what Julian did, and the price he has paid.
+Again, do say more Richard, lest the casual eye be deceived into thinking you know the square root of fuck-all about what Julian did, and the price he has paid.

 *